vibrant-data-labs/py2mappr/docs/layouts-configuration.md

 #### `descr`

-HTML Description of the layout, used for rendering the layout in the UI.
+HTML or Markdown Description of the layout, used for rendering the layout in the UI.

         layout.descr = "<p>My layout description</p>"